LibraryCarpentry/lc-marcedit/_episodes/07-tasks-and-automation.md

 {: .challenge}

 ## Managing your Task
-To change an existing task, go to Tools and Manage Task.
+To change an existing task, go to Tools and Manage Tasks.
 This will open the Task Manager window.
-From here you can rename tasks, export, import them, or assign a Task to a Group.
+From here you can rename tasks, export and import them, or assign a Task to a Group.

 >## Add a proxy to the 856 40$u in your Task
 >